-1.3 Qualification Title and Code
+Qualification Title and Accreditation Number

 This qualification has been accredited to the Regulated Qualification Framework (RQF) and has its own unique Qualification Accreditation Number (QAN).
 This number will appear on the learner's final certification document.
-Each unit with the qualification has its own RQF code.
+Each unit within the qualification has its own RQF code.
 The QAN for this qualification is as follows:

-Qualifi Level 3 Extended Diploma in Business, Management and Study Skills (UniHaven) - 603/7380/5
+QUALIFI Level 3 Extended Diploma in Business, Management and Study Skills (603/7380/5)